quantum-ods/qmlcourse/CONTRIBUTING.md

 The preferred way to commit your changes is to:

-- Write a message like "I need 2 hours for a review" in the `Conversation` tab.
-Thus you mention that you are the person modifyig the content right now
+- write a message like "I need 2 hours for a review" in the `Conversation` tab.
+Thus you mention that you are the person modifyig the content right now;
-- Introduce your changes, mainly to `.md` files
+- introduce your changes, mainly to `.md` files;
-- Commit changes to the same feature branch
+- commit changes to the same feature branch;
-- Tell others that you are done with your review
+- tell others that you are done with your review.

 Example: